RJAJASON1/GuardLock-Vault/README.md

   - View locked files without permanently decrypting them.

 - 📁 **Secure Files**
-  - Lock any text-based file into an encrypted `.locked` file.
-Only text files (.txt)
+  - Lock any type of file into an encrypted `.locked` file.
   - Original files are deleted after being secured.

 - 📤 **Export Decrypted Data**
   - Export encrypted password files into **plain text** when needed.
-  - Exported files are placed automatically into the `data/exports` folder.
+  - Exported files are placed automatically into the Desktop.

-- 🔄 **Reset Lock Code**
-  - Change your lock code while preserving encrypted data.
-  - Data is decrypted in memory and re-encrypted securely.
-  - No plaintext is ever written to disk during the reset process.

 - 🧹 **System Reset**
   - Completely wipe all stored data and encrypted files.